olegware/vacuous-capybaras/README.md

 **Person A says "All my Capybaras are white."**

 Of the following statements A and B, which can we conclude from the initial two sentences?
-Give solution in JS.**
+Give a JavaScript based solution.

  <b>Statement A:</b>
   ***Person A has no Capybaras.***